 \subsubsection{Eigenfunction of the alternative form of the invariant}

-In the first section, we introduced our Hamiltonian $H(t)$, which has the same structure as the one presented in \cite{SG3}, and it was solved using the Lewis method of invariant.
+As we have already mentioned, our Hamiltonian $H(t)$ has the same structure as the one presented in \cite{SG3}, and it was solved using the Lewis method of invariants.
 The detailed discussion of solving the invariant operator with the appropriate form of ladder operators is provided in \cite{SG3}.
 In our present work, we utilize the obtained expression of the eigenfunction of the invariant operator \cite{SG3}.

 The eigenfunction of the invariant in the polar coordinate system reads \cite{SG3}.

 where $U\left(-m,1-m+n,\dfrac{r^2}{\rho^2} \right)$ is known as Tricomi's confluent hypergeometric function \cite{Arfken, uva} which can also be expressed in terms of the associated Laguerre polynomial as